yochaigal/cairn/wip/2e/forest-seeds.md

 **Shelter**: _Hermit's Cabin_, _Presents A Ready Meal_

-A wooden **cabin** sits atop a small hill, heavy furs in place of a **door**.
+Atop a small hill is a wooden **cabin**.
 Small **logs** are arranged in rows on the West side of the building, and a tall **rack** is installed on the East wall.

 - **Cabin**: There is a 3-in-6 chance that Sweeney is here.
 Otherwise, he is out hunting.
-- **Door**: A ring of white dust is sprinkled across the doorway.
+A ring of white dust is sprinkled across the doorway.
-  - If the dust is disturbed in any way, Sweeney will know and make his way to the cabin.
+  - If the dust is disturbed Sweeney will know, then make his way to the cabin.
 - **Logs**: Arranged in rows of four by four.
   - A stained outline of an animal (bear, rabbit, beaver, etc.) is drawn on each.
-  - A drop of white is painted on the rabbit.
+A drop of white is painted on the rabbit.
 It looks new.
-- **Rack**: Various animal skins (deer, boar, and beaver) are stretched tightly across, drying.
+- **Rack**: Various animal skins are stretched tightly across, drying.
   - Stitched together the skins are equal to two sets of protective clothing (1 Armor), and are highly resistant to environmental damage.

 #### Inside the Cabin